We all need it against Govt-19

-Positive tests reveal a progressive and proportional increase, aggression of the bedside and intensive treatment until a gradual worsening of the current situation.
+Positive tests reveal a progressive and proportional increase, occupation of the bedside and intensive treatment until gradual deterioration until the current situation is reached.
 Fatigue occupies the whole population and the desire to return to normalcy, or the new nature goes beyond the ability to respect all norms – in some situations it may seem exaggerated.

 However, the solution is not personal.
-The problem is with the whole community.
+The problem is in the whole society.
 Health ethics can only be complied with if the entire population is responsible and united for the benefit of all.

 In every life we lose to Govt-19, family and friends suffer.
 A team of health experts lives by the weight of failure.
-When leaving an ICU, or counting the days of isolation, or after crying about the loss of a loved one, everyone sees crowds in parks, bars and party rooms.
-During this time, feelings of frustration, despair and frustration use the energy and ambition of a team that operates 24 hours a day, seven days a week in the first week of March.
+Everyone sees crowds in parks, bars and ballrooms as they leave an ICU, or count the days of isolation, or mourn the loss of a loved one.
+In this moment, feelings of frustration, despair and frustration consume the energy and ambition of a team that operates 24 hours a day, seven days a week in the first week of March.
 Health professionals are also tired.
 As if people are tired.

 Join us in this battle and see what you can do: